 iMovie allows you to change the speed at which – and direction in which – a clip plays.
 The following tutorial will help you find and change the speed and direction of a particular clip.

-Once you have added some footage to your Timeline you are ready to change the speed or direction of that footage.
-To do so, simply double-click on whichever clip you wish to modify.
+- Double-click the clip you wish to modify.
 In the Viewer panel of iMovie, you will now see a row of icons above your video.

 If you adjust the speed of a clip, this will also be visually represented on the clip in your timeline: A turtle if it’s slowed down, and a rabbit if it’s sped up.